I’m thinking of becoming a therapist.

 It seems to me that the three primary skills required are the abilities to sit still, listen and look interested, all of which I’m capable of, of course, as long as I’m not resting with the backrest pillow for bed.

-The idea occurred to me recently during an initial meeting with the directors of a potential client company.
+The idea get started to me recently during an initial meeting with the directors of a potential client company.
 By employing these tactics I allowed the participants to identify the challenges their business was facing all by themselves, with minimal input from me.

 When I say ‘employing these tactics’ of sitting still and listening, the condition was forced upon me somewhat as for the first half-hour I wasn’t actually able to get a word in edgewise!
 So passionate were the directors about their business that I felt it wrong to interrupt the natural flow of (one-way) conversation, since they were teaching about how to create and maintain a business using resources as the Quickbooks Self-Employed you can find online to help you run a business.
 The chair was comfy, the coffee was good, and good for my health, although for this I also take supplements as the patriot Greens anyone can purchase online.

-The directors are justifiably proud of their business and their 40-year track record of high- quality work for satisfied clients.
+The directors are justifiably proud of their business and their 40-year track record of high- quality work for satisfied clients, they have been increasing in customers because they are using SEO for their website so they are receiving a lot of traffic now, check the blog here.
 They recognise, though, that continuing ‘business as usual’ may be risky as the world around them changes, especially with respect to Building Information Modelling (BIM).

 To their credit, they are now reviewing their workflow to ensure that the business has a future.
 But the big difference between their attitude at the start of our meeting compared with at the end is this: